Structured Observation Language for Efficient and Generalizable Vision-Language Navigation: Experiments

 \subsection{Real-World Deployments}

 To validate the practical applicability of SOL-Nav, we carried out real-world deployment experiments using the Unitree Go2 robot platform, with NVIDIA Jetson Orin as the edge computing unit and Intel RealSense D435i (640×480 resolution) for the acquisition of RGB-D images.
-For high-quality semantic segmentation, we collect about 1000 real-world images for manual annotation and finetune a SegFormer \cite{xie2021segformer} model by fusing these data with R2R/RxR semantic segmentation data.
-We further fine-tune the pre-trained SOL-Nav model using 50 real-world navigation samples mixed with partial R2R data.
+We use SegFormer \cite{xie2021segformer} for high-quality semantic segmentation.
 Experiments are conducted in three scenarios (Tea Area, Hall Stairs, Meeting Room) as shown in Figure \ref{fig:real_experiments}.
 The inference latency is about 0.8s on Jetson Orin, meeting the real-time requirement for robotic navigation.
 The results confirm SOL-Nav’s real-time performance and robustness against real-world environmental variations.